Topology Aware Deep Learning for Wireless Network Optimization: Abstract

 \section{Abstract}

-Data-driven machine learning approaches have recently been proposed to facilitate wireless network optimization by learning latent knowledge from historical optimization instances.
-However, existing methods do not well handle the topology information that directly impacts the network optimization results.
-Directly operating on simple representations, e.g., adjacency matrices, results in poor generalization performance as the learned results depend on specific ordering of the network elements in the training data.
-To address this issue, we propose a two-stage topology-aware machine learning framework (TALF), which trains a graph embedding unit and a deep feed-forward network (DFN) jointly.
-By propagating and summarizing the underlying graph topological information, TALF encodes the topology in the vector representation of the optimization instance, which is used by the later DFN to infer critical structures of an optimal or near-optimal solution.
-The proposed approach is evaluated on a canonical wireless network flow problem with diverse network typologies and flow deployments.
-In-depth study on trade-off between efficiency and effectiveness of the inference results is also conducted, and we show that our approach is better at differentiate links by saving up to 60\% computation time at over 90\% solution quality.
+Data-driven machine learning approaches have been proposed to facilitate wireless network optimization by learning latent knowledge from historical optimization instances.
+However, the existing study is limited to the situation with a static topology and extension to dynamically varying topologies is challenging.
+The fundamental difficulty is that there is no canonical representation for graphical data and thus hard for a machine to conveniently learn how the variation in topology may affect the network flow optimization.
+To address this issue, we leverage the graphical neural network (GNN) techniques and propose a two-stage topology-aware machine learning framework, which trains a graph embedding unit and a link usage prediction module jointly to discover links that are likely to be used in optimal scheduling.
+Some important learning techniques are also developed or discussed to ensure learning efficiency in this type of problem.
+The proposed approach is evaluated on a canonical wireless network flow problem with diverse network structures and realistic deployment scenarios, and achieves close-to-optimum solution quality with significant computation time-saving.